When is the best time to eat Alaska Seafood?

 What our fishermen do on the boat is key to quality.
 Observe this perfectly bled and gutted salmon.

 The season for halibut and sablefish runs from March through December.
-This is a long season and allows the fishermen to work as they work best: on their own schedule.
+This is a long season and allows the fishermen to work as they work best: on their own schedule and with attention given to quality.
+It also helps safety because when there were shorter seasons, fishermen were more inclined to go out in bad weather, so they could make a living.

 As it works on a quota system, fishermen can catch their share of the quota any time they’d like during those 10 months, allowing them to pick “weather windows” and times that work best for them.
 At our fishermen-owned seafood processing plant in Sitka, we have a steady stream of fishermen delivering their halibut and sablefish from March through December.